-Previously we have seen how to receive characters and text strings, and how to receive integer and floating point numbers.
-Along with these, receiving a comma-separated array is another of the most common requests regarding the use of the serial port.
+Previously, we have seen how to receive characters and text strings, and how to receive integers and floating-point numbers.
+Along with these, receiving a comma-separated array is another of the most common requests regarding serial port usage.

 If out of ignorance (or laziness), we are going to send a series of elements as a comma-separated array and then perform the text conversion, we are making the process inefficient unnecessarily, both in speed and processor load.

-Receiving with the String class
+Receive with String class

-The first method we are going to use the String class, to receive, split the array and perform the conversion.
+The first method we are going to use the String class to receive, split the array, and perform the conversion.

 #define DEBUG_ARRAY(a) {for (int index = 0; index < sizeof(a) / sizeof(a[0]); index++) {Serial.print(a[index]); Serial.print('\t');} Serial.println();};